Cheatin' on a Cheater

 "Cheatin' on a Cheater" is a song that was originally performed by American country music artist Loretta Lynn.
 It was released as a single in September 1980 via MCA Records.

 Background and reception

-"Cheatin' on a Cheater" was recorded at the Bradley's Barn in September 1980.
-Located in Mount Juliet, Tennessee, the session was produced by renowned country music producer Owen Bradley.
+"Cheatin' on a Cheater" was recorded at Bradley's Barn studio in Mount Juliet, Tennessee in September 1980.
+The recording session was produced by the studio's owner, renowned country music producer Owen Bradley.
 Two additional tracks were recorded during this session, including the single's B-side "Until I Met You".

 "Cheatin' on a Cheater" reached number twenty on the Billboard Hot Country Singles survey in 1980.
 Additionally, reached a minor position in Canada, peaking at number twenty one on the Canadian RPM Country Songs chart during this same period.
 It was included on her studio album, Lookin' Good (1980).